Designing a Modified Sine Wave Inverter Circuit is made easier by this article.

 Important Note:

-It is crucial not to omit the 0.1uF capacitor at pin 5 of IC 555, as it provides stability against external noise.
+The 0.1uF capacitor at pin 5 of the IC 555 is essential because it offers stability against outside noise.

 The remaining pins are left unconnected.